NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 ~~~~~~~~~~~~~~~~

 Ceraunius Tholus is a volcano in northern Tharsis on Mars.
 It can be
-found at 23.96 N and 262.60 E. This DEM crosses the volcano’s caldera.
+found at 23.96 N and 262.60 E. This DEM crosses the volcano's caldera.

 .. figure:: images/examples/mocna/ceraunius_tholus_mocna_ge_combined.png
    :name: mocna_ceraunius_example